 To optimize the utility grid's efficiency, the largest system generators need to be operated at rated capacity at all times.
 These generation systems are also referred to as base loaded plants and include large hydroelectric, nuclear, and coal fired plants.
 During a typical daily cycle, customer usage of the grid fluctuates.
 At times of heavy usage, or peak-loading, additional low-efficiency utility generators (oil or gas-fired generators) are added to the grid in order to support the increased load.
 These low-efficiency generators are expensive to operate due to high fuel costs.
 Several energy storage systems are under consideration to harness excess electricity produced by the most efficient utility generators during low loading.
 This harvested energy can be released onto the grid, when needed, to eliminate the need for high-cost generators.
-Inclusion of storage in the distributed generation system actually provides the user dispatch capability of its distributed resources, which generally are renewable energy sources like PV and solar, having no dispatchability on their own.
+Inclusion of storage in the distributed generally are renewable energy sources like PV and solar, having no dispatchability on their own.
 During periods of low demand, excess generation can be used to charge an energy storage device.
 The stored energy can then be used to provide electricity during periods of high demand.